 |SharePoint, Twitter and Common Data Service||This would not be allowed|

-Users accessing a PowerApp or Power Automate impacted by the DLP policy will see a message informing of the DLP policy conflict.
+Users creating or editing a resource impacted by the DLP policy will see a message informing of the DLP policy conflict.
 As an administrator you should have a process and plan in place to handle these types of support needs if you are using DLP policies.

-One thing to keep in mind, DLP policies created for a connector do not understand that that connector could be configured to talk to Dev, Test and Production, etc. When you configure a DLP policy it is all or nothing.
+DLP policies created for a connector do not understand that that connector could be configured to talk to Dev, Test and production, etc. When you configure a DLP policy it is all or nothing.
 So, if you want to allow the connector to talk to a test database in the test environment, but not allow it to connect to the production database in that same test environment, then DLP policies won’t help you restrict that.
-Another way to say the same thing, is DLP policies are Connector aware, but do not control the connections that are made using the connector.
+DLP policies are Connector aware, but do not control the connections that are made using the connector.